Three Act Structure: Breaking Down Acts One, Two, & Three in Movies

-Malcolm then come to terms with his own journey.
+Malcolm then comes to terms with his journey.
 He had to help Cole to find peace on this earth.
 It’s a major mic drop moment, and in my opinion, maybe the greatest movie twist of all time.

 More importantly, The Sixth Sense leaves the audience with closure.
 We understand that the arcs presented in these movies are done.
 Cole won't stop seeing ghosts, but he knows how to deal with them now.
 And Malcolm has peace.

 When Harry Met Sally builds its third act on us praying they’ll get back together, or, at least, talk again.
-God, they talk so good.
+God, they talk so well.

 But even then we need to see more failure.

 The building blocks of any great movie aren’t about characters succeeding; it’s about them failing over and over again until that last-ditch effort pushes them somewhere they never thought would happen.